 Michigan’s Elite Gather for Summer Social Companionship

-The Pointe is unique in one particular No excursions or excursionists are ever seen there The Pointe aux Barques Land Company controls or owns the land available for picnic purposes and the cottagers are thus guaranteed immunity from the undesirable element which too often mars the pleasure of an otherwise ideal summer home spot.
+The Pointe is unique in one particular: No excursions or excursionists are ever seen there.
+The Pointe aux Barques Land Company controls or owns the land available for picnic purposes, and the cottagers are thus guaranteed immunity from the undesirable element which too often mars the pleasure of an otherwise ideal summer home spot.

-Exclusive Rustic Charm of Michigan’s North
+The Exclusive Rustic Charm of Michigan’s North

 The Pointe Aux Barques Hotel